 Founded in 1890, Concordia is conveniently located in Highgate, just 5km (10 minutes) from Adelaide city centre and 20 minutes from Adelaide International Airport.
 Located on a single campus, Concordia College offers contemporary and innovative learning spaces set in leafy landscaped grounds.

 As an International Baccalaureate World School, we believe in the value of an international education and the importance of developing a global mindset, and have been welcoming international students for around 60 years.

 We have high expectations of our students and offer a challenging and engaging program of learning.
 Concordia’s Senior School academic program builds on the International Baccalaureate Programme offered in the Middle School.
-Students choose from a broad range of subjects as part of a well-balanced curriculum, which enables them to gain the IB Diploma or the South Australian Certificate of Education (SACE) on completion of Year 12.
+Students choose from a broad range of subjects as part of a well-balanced curriculum, which enables them to gain the South Australian Certificate of Education (SACE) on completion of Year 12.

 Students have access to a wide range of educational and co-curricular opportunities, including specialist programs in music, STEM and sport.